Skip to content

 -p 5432:5432 \

-# if you want to use the latest version, you can use the tag `pg17-latest`.
+# if you want to use the specific version, you can use the tag `pg17-20250815`, supported version can be found in the support matrix.

 Other sections may align with the above.